Zaid-Ajaj/the-elmish-book/chapters/commands/http.md

   </div>
 </div>

 As you can see, two messages are logged to the console, one that prints the status code and one that prints the response text of the response we got back for our request.
-This small snippet of code demonstrate how easy it is to request data from the server and get the response as text to further process it in the application.
+This small snippet of code demonstrates how easy it is to request data from the server and get the response as text to further process it in the application.
 Let us go through the code snippet and discuss what happened.

 First of all we created an instance of the `XMLHttpRequest` object using the static function `Create()`:
 ```fsharp